Is Paying Off Your Car Loan Early A Good Idea?

 If you’re using a personal loan as an auto loan and you’re thinking of refinancing, see what rates you qualify for by prequalifying with Rocket Loans℠.

-Know Which Loan You Should Pay Off First
+How To Know Which Debt You Should Pay Off First

-Having a strategy for paying off your loans can make all the difference when repaying your debts.
-Learn which loans to pay off first for the best results.
+Devising a strategy for paying off all your outstanding loans can make the process significantly easier.
+Find out how to determine which debt to pay off first.